ronaldoussoren/pyobjc/docs/core/protocols.rst

 PyObjC has an explicit representation for informal protocols.
-This makes it possible to use the protocol description to provide better error messages and to automaticly deduce the method signatures for classes that implement an informal protocol.
+This makes it possible to use the protocol description to provide better error messages and to automatically deduce the method signatures for classes that implement an informal protocol.

 Informal protocols are represented using instances of :class:`objc.informal_protocol`.
-Instances of this class are added to a internal registration in the bridge, and are automaticly used when a new class is declared.
+Instances of this class are added to a internal registration in the bridge, and are automatically used when a new class is declared.
 Because of this classes don't have to declare that they conform to an informal protocol.